informalsystems/OsmosisAtomkraft/README.md

 This repository is a workspace for Informal Systems' Atomkraft adaptations and TLA specs created specially for Osmosis audit project.
-All the important informations regarding the audit can be found in Informal Sysytems & Osmosis partnership repository, where Osmosis Atomkraft can is placed as a submodule under the 2022/Q4
+All the important information regarding the audit can be found in [Informal Sysytems & Osmosis partnership repository](https://github.com/informalsystems/partnership-osmosis), where Osmosis Atomkraft is placed as a submodule under the 2022/Q4 folder

 ### To clone just the Atomkraft artifacts Informal created during the audit

 ``` sh
 git clone git@github.com:Ethernal-Tech/OsmosisAtomkraft.git
 ```
-### To clone all the Atomkraft artifacts, including Osmosis source code at the relevant commit that has been audited
+### To clone all the Atomkraft artifacts, including Osmosis source code at the relevant commit that has been audited:
-### and the traces were executed against:

 ``` sh
 git clone --recurse-submodules git@github.com:Ethernal-Tech/OsmosisAtomkraft.git